-A submission form, along with an entry fee of $10 (payable at the time of submission), must accompany each video submitted to the competition.
+A submission form, along with an entry fee of $10 (payable at the time of submission), must accompany each film submitted to the competition.
 Entries may be disqualified if not complete for any reason.

 Entrants are responsible for ensuring that their films are in compliance with all legal and copyright requirements.
-NCCC does not assume responsibility for phone, technical, network, electronic, computer, hardware or software failure of any kind, stolen, incomplete, garbled, or delayed internet/e-mail computer transmission, or lost, late, misdirected, damaged, illegible, stolen, incomplete, misaddressed entries incorrectly transmitted entries, or any other entry which does not meet the contest requirements.
+NCCC does not assume responsibility for phone, technical, network, electronic, computer, hardware or software failure of any kind, stolen, incomplete, garbled, or delayed internet/e-mail computer transmission, or lost, late, misdirected, damaged, illegible, stolen, incomplete, misaddressed entries incorrectly transmitted entries, or any other entry which does not otherwise meet the contest requirements.

 Prizes are non-transferable.
 There will be no substitution of prizes and no election of cash in lieu of prizes, except at the sole discretion of Niagara County Community College.

-If not present on the day of the Festival awards ceremony, winners should allow two months for delivery of their prize after notification of winning.
+If not present on the day of the festival awards ceremony, winners should allow two months for delivery of their prize after notification of winning.
 Prize winners are responsible for all applicable taxes.

-No. If you are a previous year’s winner, submission of your winning film to any future NCCC festival(s) will not be considered as a finalist/winner again.
+A. No. If you are a previous year’s winner, submission of the same film to any future NCCC festival is prohibited.